opf/openproject/docs/system-admin-guide/users-permissions/users/README.md

 ![Lock users in OpenProject](open_project_system_admin_lock_user_permanently.png)

-If a user has repeated failed logins the user will be locked temporarily and a **Reset failed logins" link will be shown in the user list.
+If a user has repeated failed logins the user will be locked temporarily and a **Reset failed logins** link will be shown in the user list.
 Click the link to unlock it right away, or wait and it will be unlocked automatically.
 Have a look at the section [Other authentication settings](../../authentication/authentication-settings/#other-authentication-settings) for failed attempts and time blocked.

 ## Create users